 - The investigation into the conduct of the directors, before the Liquidator, appointed.

 Compulsory Liquidation & Winding Up Order during COVID-19?

 HBG Advisory (insolvency practice) helping businesses in the UK, having been impacted by the COVID19 pandemic.
 Through the UK, we help with your “Compulsory Liquidation” & “Winding-Up Petition” with no obligation and expert advice from our many experienced partners and consultants.
 Please speak with someone at HBG Advisory TODAY.

 For additional in-depth reading, please refer to the DLA piper web page.

 Bailiffs – Rights & Powers When Dealing With Debt Of A Limited Business

 A limited company remains a separate legal entity to the company directors.
-Therefore, when a bailiff or enforcement officer attempts to remove goods on behalf of a creditor, goods only belonging to the company may be removed, and not those of an individual or officers of the company.
+Therefore, when a bailiff or enforcement officer attempts to remove goods on behalf of a creditor, goods only belonging to the company may be removed, not those of an individual or officers of the company.

-Often this can turn out a stressful event for company directors.
+Often this can turn out to be a stressful event for company directors.
 Therefore, it is essential to understand the Bailiff’s authority and power.
 HBG Advisory needs to be consulted for advice before bailiff action to protect all party interests.